 It’s equipped with several handy features such as a door alarm for when the door is left open, ‘Spillsafe’ glass shelves to capture any liquid in the event of a spill, and a ‘FlexStor’ door bin storage system that enables you to configure the fridge door to suit your family.
 There is also separate temperature controls for the fridge and freezer units.
 In terms of energy efficiency, the Kelvinator 528L fridge has a rating of 3.5 stars out of five and could add around $122 to your annual electricity bill (according to the Standard Test, based on a usage rate of 29c/kWh).

 Should you buy a new fridge this EOFY sales time?

-If your current fridge isn’t meeting your needs – for example your family has grown and you need more capacity or possibly the kids have moved out and a smaller fridge might help reduce on electricity costs – then you might like to consider looking out for a bargain at this time of year.
-It’s important to consider energy efficiency star ratings, as well as fridge capacity, to ensure you’re buying the right fridge to suit your household.
+If your current fridge just isn’t meeting your needs – for example your family has grown and you need more capacity, or possibly the kids have moved out and a smaller fridge might help reduce your electricity costs – then you might like to consider looking out for a bargain at this time of year.
+When you’re shopping around, t’s important to consider energy efficiency star ratings, as well as fridge capacity, to ensure you’re buying the right fridge to suit your household.
 There’s plenty of choice, so shop around before you settle on one.

 Picture credits: Bangkoker/shutterstock.com